 - Annual enrollment and financial management of LC

-- Coordination of annual program reflections with LC Coordinator and the main campus PSW team.
+- Coordinate annual program reflections with LC Coordinator and the main campus PSW team.

 “As a Chair, success with a LC has three aspects: increasing the opportunity for students who might not have been able to come to the main campus to gain this education; ensuring alignment of program delivery with overall standards of the college program and services; and facilitating sharing of experiences from the LC with the main PSW program and vice versa.”

-— Lynn Voelzing, former Chair, Nursing, School of Health and Life Sciences and Community Services, Conestoga College
+— Lynn Voelzing, Chair (2011-2016), Nursing, School of Health & Life Sciences and Community Services, Conestoga College

 Role of LTC team: